 Has been a graphic designer since 1967, and has worked in many ad agencies and design studios over the years.
 His artwork has been published in books and included in the National Gallery of Fine Arts and The Library of Congress.
 His posters have been sold in retailers throughout the world.
 In 1983 Art opened his own design studio, and when apple computers came in he quickly jumped on board.
 One of Art's accounts was an Apple reseller and he began training Artists, and Photographers, and developed a large list of clients for training and trouble shooting.
 Art is married since 1969 to his wife Judy, they have three adult children, two son-in-laws and one-daughter-in-law and eleven grandchildren.
 Judy and Art also have three horses that keep them busy.

 Having grown up with horses Art had the opportunity to get back to horses in 2011.
-He has spent the last five years studying some of the best trainers in the Natural Horsemanship world, such as Buck Brannaman, Clinton Anderson, Chris Cox and especially Ray Hunt and Tom Dorrance.
+He has spent the last seven years studying some of the best trainers in the Horsemanship world, such as Buck Brannaman, Clinton Anderson, Chris Cox and especially Ray Hunt and Tom Dorrance and others.

 Art is also a second degree Black belt in the World Tae Kwon Do Association.
 He practiced with Grandmaster Duk Sung Son in the WTA Headquarters in Manhattan, Michael Dealy in Brooklyn, New York, Beverley Hinton in Coram, New York and Vernon Church at Stony Brook University among others.